Akshaya114/T20-Cricket-Game/README.md

 - After game is over and winner has been decided, the other LED glows in a celebratory rainbow transition.

 ### LEDs:
-The sixteen LEDs scroll in a celebratory fashion after game is over.
+The sixteen LEDs scroll in a celebratory fashion after game is over and winner has been decided.

 ## Comments
 * The top module of the code is cricket_game.v
-* Enabling tb.v file will allow the running of simulation (This file is not required for working on board)
+* Enabling the testbench file; tb.v, allows the running of simulation and viewing of limited outputs as a waveform (This file is not required for working on board)
-* The constraints file cons.xdc is specifically written for Nexys A7 board based on Artix-7™ FPGA from Xilinx®
+* The constraints file; cons.xdc, is specifically written for Nexys A7 board based on Artix-7™ FPGA from Xilinx®

 ## Recommendations and Future Work